aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 let client : mqtt5.Mqtt5Client = new mqtt5.Mqtt5Client(config);

-// Connection must be started explicitly. client.start();
+// Connection of client is controlled and started explicitly with start(). client.start();
 ```